 The second type of Spanish will is a ‘closed will’.
 The contents of such a will remain secret.
-A Spanish lawyer will need to draft it to ensure compliance with Spanish law, and then you are required to take it to a Notary, who seals it into an envelope and signs it, along with two witnesses.
+A Spanish lawyer will need to draft it to ensure its compliance with Spanish law; you are then required to take the document to a Notary, who seals it into an envelope and signs the envelope, along with two witnesses.

 Both open and closed wills are filed by the Notary on the general registry of wills in Madrid, and copies kept at the office of the Notary.

 The last type of Spanish will is known as a ‘holographic will’.
 This is a hand-written or verbally made will.
-If you are writing it, you must ensure that there is no question over any of your wishes, and then sign and date it on each page.
+If you are writing it, you must ensure that there is absolute clarity in the terms of your will with no question mark over your wishes, you then sign and date it on each page.
 There is no need for a visit to the Notary, or for witnesses to sign a holographic will.
-It is up to you whether to voluntarily lodge the will with the general registry, although of course it is advisable.
+It is up to you whether to voluntarily lodge the will with the general registry, although of course,it is advisable.
 When you die, the will has to be authenticated by a judge who will call for your closest relatives to verify your handwriting, which can cause delays in administering the estate.
-If you are making a holographic will verbally, you will need to do so in front of five witnesses, who must then testify your wishes to a Notary, who goes on to draw up a written will, which they go on to certify.
+If you are making a holographic will verbally, you will need to do so in front of five witnesses, who must then testify as to wishes to a Notary, who goes on to draw up a written will, which will then be certified.

 What would happen if I died without a will in Spain?

-Giambrone Spanish Wills Solicitors: All the expert guidance you need when making a will in Spain
+Giambrone Spanish inheritance lawyers: All the expert guidance you need when making a will in Spain

 Spanish laws are notably complex, and even when you have a degree of fluency with the language, the legal terminology and processes that vary from those in the UK can be confusing.
 Expert advice is essential, and you will find this amongst the specialist Spanish wills solicitors at Giambrone.
 With offices in Spain and the UK, we are well placed to assist you in your native language.
-We are wholly focused on ensuring your interests are safeguarded, and our technical knowledge of the law around Spanish will making is highly regarded.
+We are wholly focused on ensuring your interests are safeguarded.
+Giambrone is well-regarded for technical knowledge of the law around Spanish laws of succession and inheritance matters.